aptech/docs/docs/CR-xlsGetSheetCount.rst

 ::

-    //Turn on trap
+    // Turn on trap
     trap 1;

     nsheets = xlsGetSheetCount(fname);

-    //Check to see if xlsGetSheetCount returned an error code if scalmiss(nsheets);
+    // Check to see if xlsGetSheetCount returned an error code if scalmiss(nsheets);
-    //Code to execute in error case here endif;
+    // Code to execute in error case here endif;

 .. seealso:: Functions :func:`xlsGetSheetSize`, :func:`xlsGetSheetTypes`, :func:`xlsMakeRange`